 Timing of lymphohematopoiesis during prenatal development.
 Shown is the timeline for activity in each site of hematopoiesis in the embryo and fetus of (A) human and (B) mouse.
 B and T cells are first detected in vivo in fetal liver and thymus, respectively, at times shown.
 AGM, aorto-gonad-mesonephros; PAS, para-aortic splanchnopleura.

 When assigning hematopoietic function to each developmental stage, it is important to distinguish the lineage “potential” of stem and progenitor cells that arise from certain areas (i.e., the ability to generate specific lineages in vitro from immature cells removed from a region) from the spontaneous physiologic production of lineages in each region.
 With this distinction in mind, the onset of lymphopoiesis during embryogenesis lags behind development of the myeloid and erythroid lineages.
-Although myeloid, erythroid, and natural ...
+Although myeloid, erythroid, and natural killer (NK) cells can ...